nomadkaraoke/karaoke-prep/tests/unit/README.md

-# KaraokePrep Unit Tests
+# Unit Tests for KaraokePrep

-This directory contains unit tests for the `KaraokePrep` class in the `karaoke_prep` module.
+This directory contains unit tests for the KaraokePrep class.

-## Test Structure
+## Test Files

-The tests are organized into logical groups:
+The tests are organized into the following files:

 - `test_initialization.py`: Tests for initialization and basic functionality
 - `test_file_operations.py`: Tests for file operations (copy, download, convert)